uktrade/iigb-beta-content/content/great.gov.uk/domestic/support for investment/en.md

 ---
 published: false
-title: "Support for foreign investmentors"
+title: "Support for foreign investors"
 ---
-Get help with setting up your overseas business in the UK and see current investment opportunities.
+Get help with setting up your overseas business in the UK and seearch for current investment opportunities.